ALMA detection of hydrogen cyanide (HCN) in the atmosphere of Saturn

 \subsection{Line emission towards Saturn}

-We extracted the sub-millimeter emission spectra of Saturn from the eastern and western limbs of the spectral data cubes.
+From the spectral data cubes, we find that the emission line of HCN with transition J = 4--3, whose rest frequency is 354.505 GHz, originates from both the eastern and western limbs of Saturn.
+We do not detect any line emissions from the equatorial region of Saturn.
+We also checked the TGSS, NVSS, and Spitzer sky survey data using the coordinates of Saturn, but we did not observe any source close to the limb.
+The channel maps of HCN in the atmosphere of Saturn is shown in Figure~{A2}.
+The channel maps clearly indicates the HCN molecule circulating from the eastern limb to the western limbs of Saturn via the north pole.
+We extract the molecular emission spectra from the eastern and western limbs of the spectral data cubes of Saturn.
 For spectral extraction, we created a $2.7^{''}$ diameter circular region in the eastern limb of Saturn centred at RA (J2000) = (18$^{h}$35$^{m}$51.873$^{s}$), Dec (J2000) = (--22$^\circ$19$^{\prime}$27$^{\prime\prime}$.982).
 We applied the same method for spectral extraction from the western limb.
-We created a $2.7^{''}$ diameter circular region in the western limb centred at at RA (J2000) = (18$^{h}$33$^{m}$53.128$^{s}$), Dec (J2000) = (--22$^\circ$19$^{\prime}$29$^{\prime\prime}$.406).
-After the extraction of the sub-millimeter spectral lines of Saturn from both limbs, we used the CASSIS\footnote{\url{http://cassis.irap.omp.eu/?page=cassis}} \citep{vas15} for the identification of the molecular emission lines using the Cologne Database for Molecular Spectroscopy (CDMS)\footnote{\url{https://cdms.astro.uni-koeln.de/cgi-bin/cdmssearch}} \citep{mu05} or Jet Propulsion Laboratory (JPL)\footnote{\url{https://spec.jpl.nasa.gov/}} \citep{pic98} spectroscopic molecular databases.
-After the spectral analysis, we discovered the rotational emission line of HCN in both limbs of Saturn at a frequency of 354.505 GHz with $\geq$3$\sigma$ significance.
-During the spectral analysis, we observed the emission line of HCN was slightly shifted from the HCN line peak.
-For the spectra of the eastern limb, we observed the emission line of HCN was shifted at --9.2 km s$^{-1}$ from the center (i.e., 0 km s$^{-1}$) but for the western limb, we observed the HCN line was shifted at 8.36 km s$^{-1}$.
+We created a $2.7^{''}$ diameter circular region in the western limb centred at RA (J2000) = (18$^{h}$33$^{m}$53.128$^{s}$), Dec (J2000) = (--22$^\circ$19$^{\prime}$29$^{\prime\prime}$.406).
+The extracted spectra of HCN from the eastern and western limbs of Saturn are shown in Figure~\ref{fig:SPEC}.
+In Figure.~\ref{fig:SPEC}, the center position (i.e., 0 km s$^{-1}$) is the theoretical peak position of the HCN (354.505 GHz), but we find that the HCN spectra in the eastern limb (red line) is shifted --9.2 km s$^{-1}$ (354.516 GHz) from the center (i.e., 0 km s$^{-1}$), and for the western limb (black line), the peak of the HCN is shifted to 8.36 km s$^{-1}$ (354.494 GHz).